Michael Jackson’s Sons Blanket & Prince Start Their Own YouTube Channel

 We are very excited to announce that we are starting a movie review channel.
 Right now you can go see our first ever video on my YouTube channel (link in bio) we know that this is a very rough first video but we want to take you on the journey with us as we improve and develop the show.
 As usual all input is welcome here or in the YouTube comments.
 Expect more to come y’all ✌????✌????✌???????????? #avengersendgame Edit: Will be making an actual channel dedicated to series stay tuned

 As previously reported by The Inquisitr, Michael Jackson’s oldest son, Prince, recently graduated from college.
-Prince earned his Bachelor’s degree in Business Administration from Loyola Marymount College in Los Angeles, where he had been a student since 2015.
+Prince earned his bachelor’s degree in business administration from Loyola Marymount College in Los Angeles, where he had been a student since 2015.

 Before enrolling in the university, Prince attended the Buckley School, which boasts many celebrity alumni such as Kim Kardashian, Matthew Perry, and Rashida Jones.